deliveroo/deliveroo.engineering/_posts/2017-09-08-rebase-technique-for-clean-cut-commits.md

 $ gc --amend # git commit --ammend
 ```

-### Verify you're happy with the commit description and save then continue the rebase.
+### Check you're happy with the commit description and save then continue the rebase.

 ```shell
 $ grbc # or git rebase --continue